jannicz/ng-svg-icon-sprite/README.md

 npm run create-icon-sprite
 ```

-__Note: you neet to create an empty sprites folder before running the npm script__
+__Note: you need to create an empty sprites folder before running the npm script__

 The [used library](https://www.npmjs.com/package/svg-symbols) for the sprite generation is already included as a
 dependency here, so you do not need to install it (just include the script like shown above).